chen-yifu/Coursera/README.md

 # Coursera

-A repoistory for some deep learning projects.
+A repoistory for some Coursera projects.

+Contents:
+- Deep learning
+- UI design
+-